 Learn if you’re able to file a Camp Lejeune water contamination lawsuit below.

-Camp Lejeune Lawsuit Eligibility
+Camp Lejeune Toxic Water Lawsuit Eligibility

 Many people are unsure as to whether they are eligible to file a Camp Lejeune water contamination lawsuit.

 Some veterans think they may not be eligible if they were denied VA disability benefits in the past.
-But seeking compensation is especially important for disabled veterans who have faced delays or denials with VA benefits.
+However, seeking compensation is especially important for disabled veterans who have faced delays or denials with VA benefits.

 Others may think their exposure happened too long ago to take action now.